jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

 **NOTE**: Make sure you check my tool cheatsheet repository to facilitate learning how to use these tools inside this laboratories! (https://github.com/jose-r-lopez/SSI_Cheatsheets).

+ **NEW 2.0 VERSION AVAILABLE!!**.
+Features:

+ - More machines (see wiki)
+ - Multiple bug fixes
+ - New (and proper!) way of using Vagrant, that decreases the number of possible incidents, greatly decreases build times and ensures better VM deployment.
+ - Refactoring of provisioners to greatly increase modularity, maintainability, and facilitate building new machines combining calls to existing scripts.
+Code once, reuse everywhere!
+ - New automatically hardened Ubuntu increasing its Lynis hardening score **from 89 to 94 points!**.
+Don't miss this machine to learn more about OS hardening!